-- 1. Connect to the switch and log in as admin. - 2.
-Configure port thresholds. - 3.
-Enter the portFencing-enable command.
-For example, to configure port fencing on an FOP_Port for the Class 3 discard frame area, use the following command.
+- 1. Connect to the switch and log in as admin.

+- 2. Configure port thresholds.

+- 3. Enter the portFencing --enable command.

+The following example configures port fencing on an FOP_Port for the Class 3 discard frame area.

 '''

-portFencing -enable fop-port -area C3TX_TO
+portFencing --enable fop-port --area C3TX TO

 '''